Neuroscience · Mind

 • Override.
 Saying no to the amygdala's impulse, the basal ganglia's habit, the hypothalamus's hunger.

 • Working memory.
-Holding 4±1 items in mind while operating on them.
+Holding roughly 4 items in mind at once while operating on them.

 • Theory of mind.
 Modeling what other people are thinking and feeling.